Lymphoma is one word no pet owner wants to hear coming from their vet’s mouth.

 If your dog suffers from lymphoma and you want to try CBD either to treat the cancer or the symptoms or side effects of chemo, I highly recommend using a strong CBD oil.

-King Kanine’s 300mg CBD oil, for example, is one of the strongest pet CBD oils on the market.
+HolistaPet, for example, offers one of the strongest pet CBD oils on the market.

-I recommend these products because they contain higher concentrations of hemp and are designed to treat more serious conditions.
+I recommend these products because they contain higher concentrations of CBD and are designed to treat more serious conditions.

-I’ve used both of these products with my dog Rosie and I can attest to their quality.
+I’ve used these products with my dog Rosie and I can attest to their quality.

 They are definitely some of the best CBD pet products I’ve tried to date.